Bird feeder: Seed feeders

 Seed feeders are the most common type of feeders.
 They can vary in design from tubes to hoppers and trays.
 Sunflower seeds or mixed seeds are popular for use in these feeders and will attract many songbirds such as cardinals, finches, and chickadees.
 Black oil sunflower seeds are especially popular with bird enthusiasts.
-The outer shell of the black oil sunflower seeds are thinner and easier to crack than other types of sunflower seeds.
+The outer shell of the black oil sunflower seeds is thinner and easier to crack than other types of sunflower seeds.
 In addition, the kernel is larger than the striped or white sunflower seeds.
 Black oil sunflower seeds also contain a large amount of fat; therefore they are especially good to use in the winter.
 Most bird feeders are designed to dispense sunflower-sized foods, but there are specialty "finch feeders" with smaller openings to dispense the tiny Guizotia abyssinica (Niger seed), which is a favorite of smaller finches.